 A record should be made of any attempts to contact an employee, including date, time, method of contact and who made the contact.

 If contact with an employee cannot be made and employers have an emergency contact detail for the employee on record, the emergency contact should be contacted and explained to them that the employee has not attended work or made contact and ask if they could make contact and ask the employee to get in touch.

 As well as making contact via phone call, text or email, it is good practice to write to the employee expressing concern regarding their absence, stating that their absence is unauthorised and requesting they contact you as soon as possible.
 This letter is known as a letter of concern and can be sent out by post and/or email.
 It is a good idea in this letter to state when the employee must make contact by and also inform the employee if no contact is made then they could be requested to attend a disciplinary hearing.

 If an employee makes contact later in the day or returns to work the following day, they will be required to explain their absence and provide reasons for their absence, an employer then needs to decide whether to proceed with disciplinary action at this stage.

 Second Day of Absence

-If an employee fails to attend for a second consecutive day, contact to the employee should be started again.
-If it is known that an employee lives on their own home visit may be appropriate to check on their wellbeing.
+If an employee fails to attend for a second consecutive day, contact with the employee should be started again.
+If it is known that an employee lives on their own, a home visit may be appropriate to check on their well-being.

 The disciplinary hearing should be conducted in line with the company’s normal disciplinary procedure.